The Virtual Universe

 Route N348 from Arnhem to Ommen

-And so I came to investigate the curse.
-In 2015, I started an inquiry.
+The idea of knowing the possible location of the crash site made me investigate the curse in 2015.
 A journalist from the local newspaper, De Stentor, helped me.
 He delved into the issue and emailed me on 14 April.
 He had managed to find a former police officer from the area.
 According to the police officer, the accident indeed occurred near Raalte on Route N348, but not at the intersection near marker 66.6, but between Raalte and Deventer, near Heeten, where Route N348 intersects with the Overmeenweg.
 This location corresponds with the kilometre marker 60.0.
 The police officer told the journalist he remembered the car crash very well.3

 Kilometre marker at the A1 at km 78.1.
 Public Domain.